thingsapart/video_transcode_mediacodec/README.md

 ![Transcode Done Screenshot](https://github.com/thingsapart/video_transcode_mediacodec/blob/main/docs/transcoded.jpeg?raw=true)

 ## How To
 Run VideOpt and set your transcoding settings.
 Then whenever you need to, share a Video to VideOpt and it will automatically transcode with the predefined settings and allow to Reshare to another app.
-You can save the file by sharing with "File Manager".
+You can also save the video file to Downloads by sharing the video with "File Manager".

 ## Numbers, For Example